tytydraco/yessleep/out/We_Should_Have_Never_Summoned_Cupid.md

 "I've never felt this way before," Mia confessed one night, after a night of passionate lovemaking.
 Her eyes gleamed with an intensity that both thrilled and scared me.
 "It was like..."

-"...You felt what I felt," I complete her thought.
+"...You felt what I felt," I completed her thought.

 We were ecstatic, basking in the glow of an unbreakable bond, a love that felt like it could defy the gods themselves.
 But as weeks turned into months, that ecstasy began to morph into something else.
 An unyielding attachment, a need so deep it bordered on obsession.